Healing & Relationships Blogs; Trauma-Informed Insights

 Betrayal can shatter your sense of safety and make you question everything you thought was real.
 It’s natural to move between grief, rage, numbness, and confusion.
 There’s no “right” way to heal from infidelity, only your way.

-When one partner shuts down or withdraws, communication can feel impossible.
-This post explores stonewalling, why it happens, how it harms connection, and how to move toward safety and repair.
+When one partner shuts down, silence can feel more painful than conflict.
+This article explores stonewalling, why it happens, how it affects the nervous system and attachment, and what supports safety, repair, and reconnection.

 Tag Cloud